NiftyTreeStudios/Bean-Juice/README.md

 ![screenshot](bean-juice-ss.jpg "Screeshot")

 Bean Juice is a simple coffee recipe app for iOS.
-It is written using SwiftUI (Some of the code needs to be refactored into SwiftUI 2.0).
+Bean Juice is completely written in SwiftUI.
+It leverages CloudKit and is in the middle of a refactor to more modular architecture using SPM and removing CocoaPods.